|Gwanbuk-ri Relics and Busosanseong Fortress of Buyeo [UNESCO World Heritage] (관북리유적과 부소산성 [유네스코 세계문화유산])|

-Samchungsa Shrine is only a short hike from Sabimun, the main gate of Busosanseong Fortress.
-The shrine holds the portraits and memorial tablets of Seongchung, Heungsu, and Gyebaek, who were known as some of the three most loyal subjects of the Baekje Kingdom.
+Samchungsa Shrine is just a short hike from Sabimun, the main gate of Busosanseong Fortress.
+The shrine holds the portraits and memorial tablets of Seongchung, Heungsu, and Gyebaek, who were known as the three most loyal subjects of the Baekje Kingdom.
 Memorial services are held for these great patriots during the annual Baekje Cultural Festival each October.

 ■ Yeongillu Pavilion

-Also known as “Mallichang,” Gunchangji is a warehouse that was used to store grain for military use.
+Also known as “Mallichang,” Gunchangji is the site of a warehouse that was used to store grain for military use.
 Remnants of burnt grain were discovered at the site in 1915.